pixelcog/parallax.js/README.md

 ## Migration from v1.x
-v2.x has been redesigned from ground up to improve mainenance, compatibility and performance.
+v2.x has been redesigned from ground up to improve maintainability, compatibility and performance.

 The most important changes:
- - options have been simlified and reduced while increasing functionality
+ - options have been simplified and reduced while increasing functionality
  - variables and option names have been shortened to decrease the footprint
  - changed option and attribute names:
    - `imageSrc` is now `src`